jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Displaying Uptime

 If you want to display the uptime of your site, check the "Display Uptime?" checkbox.
 Checkout the Tinylytics "[Showing Uptime on your site](https://tinylytics.app/docs/showing_uptime)" help article for more details. **Note:** Uptime monitoring is a paid account feature.
-If you enable the "Display Uptime?" checkbox but to not have a paid account, you'll only see an uptime label.
+If you enable the "Display Uptime?" checkbox but do not have a paid account, you'll only see an uptime label.

 ## Shortcodes